FPGA-House-AG/ChaCha20Poly1305/cocotb/AEAD_encryption_wrapper/README.md

 The header_counter `DEPENDS OF THE RANDOM SEED`

 The key of this test is the currated 32 bytes of:  `'00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 '`

+## Test case 6
+Non-generic, random seed test with arbitrary ammounts of data, arbitrary key, header, and data.
+Calling this test multiple times assures us component works for different data lengths and different data as well.
+The plaintext used is generated using a random seed.
+So is the key, header, etc.
+The test is safe because we're giving the component currated header_counter parameters and keys.
+This test should always pass, regardless of the length of the data sent to it

+The plaintext of it is the generic `DEPENDS OF THE RANDOM SEED`

+The header_counter `DEPENDS OF THE RANDOM SEED`

+The key of this test is the currated 32 bytes of:  `DEPENDS OF THE RANDOM SEED`